GIOVANI GIULIA

 Presentation

 Professor in Musicology and Music History at the University of Siena, History and Cultural Heritage Department (2021- ), previously fixed term Researcher since 2018.
-In 2019 she obtained the National Academic Qualification as Associate Professor in L-Art/07 (Musicology and Music History) scientific sector.

 After graduating from the University of Rome 'Tor Vergata' in Disciplines of performing arts and music (2005), she went on to complete a master on Library science (Vatican City State, 2007) and a PhD on the dissemination of the cantata in printed sources in Italy between 1620 and 1738 (University of Rome 'Tor Vergata', 2012).